zmalatrax/starknet_security/README.md

 To drain the pool, craft an exploit contract which will: - Add liquidity on both sides, `add_liquidity()` - Remove liquidity from the pool `remove_liquidity()` - Implements the ERC223 `tokenReceived` which will call the previously defined `remove_liquidity()` till the pool is empty.

-The exploit contract source code can be found here: <insecure_dex_exploit>
+The exploit contract source code can be found [here](https://github.com/zmalatrax/starknet_security/blob/main/insecure_dex_exploit.cairo).

 I tried writing an exploit contract in Cairo0, based on the challenge source code.
 I haven't found any proper syntax docs on cairo 0, not sure how loops are handled.